oncesk/ssh2/README.md

 ssh2
 ====

-Library which provide you ability execute remote commands as in terminal
+Library which provide you ability execute remote commands like in terminal

 With this library you can execute any commands using ssh2 protocol.